 Support the Body With Proper Nourishment :

 Mild exercises and stretches are advised in summer.
 It is not the season for vigorous exercises.
 The seasonal heat itself is draining the body’s strength, hence we have to make sure that we do not contribute to it.
 Rather than Surya namaskara, Chandra Namaskar can be preferred and if someone is doing Surya namaskar, they can do it in the early morning hours.
-Amaong pranayama, try to avoid kapalbhati, bhastrika, bramari, etc as these produce internal body heat.
+Among pranayama, try to avoid kapalbhati, bhastrika, bramari, etc as this produces internal body heat.
 One can practice cooling pranayamas like sheethali, sheetkari, nadishuddi, etc. Anger management through meditation is helpful.
 Rather than brisk walks, short strolls on the lawns are preferable.
-Try to limit yourselves with basic stretches.
+Try to limit yourselves to basic stretches.